AdobeDocs/campaign-standard-learn.en/help/control-panel-tutorials/control-panel-overview.md

 >[!NOTE]
 >
->The terms ‘[!UICONTROL whitelist]’ and ‘[!UICONTROL blacklist]’ have been replaced by ‘[!UICONTROL allowlist]’ and ‘[!UICONTROL denylist]’in the Adobe Campaign documentation.
+>The terms ‘[!UICONTROL whitelist]’ and ‘[!UICONTROL blacklist]’ have been replaced by ‘[!UICONTROL allowlist]’ and ‘[!UICONTROL denylist]’ in the Adobe Campaign documentation.
 Some occurrences of these terms may still exist in the product UI, option names, internal code, as well as the tutorial videos.
 They will be replaced in upcoming Control Panel releases.

 The [!UICONTROL Control Panel] allows Adobe Campaign administrators to monitor key assets and perform administrative tasks, such as managing the [!DNL SFTP] storage by instance, managing [!DNL GPG] keys, or [!UICONTROL subdomains] and [!UICONTROL certificates].